Exabyte-io/documentation/docs/rest-api/authentication.md

 ### Example

-Here's how the authentication can be performed from a command-line terminal.
+Here's how the authentication can be performed from a command-line terminal:

 ```bash
 curl -X POST https://platform.exabyte.io/api/2018-10-01/login \
     -d "username=USERNAME&password=PASSWORD"
 ```

-And the response will look like this.
+And the response will look like this:

 ```json
 {